 The Film Studio is part of the Arts and Creativity Corridor within the CCAN building.
 The corridor also includes a Media Performance Studio (Theater and Dance) and a Digital Media Lab (Studio Arts) as well as a Student Art Gallery (Studio Arts).

 The Film House

-The Film House, located of the first floor of 133 Allen Place, provides a space for working, congregating and equipment check in/check out.
-The space consists of a central lounge/meeting room, an intimate editing room with 2 iMac computers with Final Cut Pro X (which complement the editing stations available in college computing labs) and a flexible space that can be dressed as a shooting space or converted into a lecture/meeting space by making use of mobile tables, chairs, whiteboard, podium and a wall-mounted flat panel television.
+The Film House, located on the first floor of 133 Allen Place, provides a space for working and congregating.
+The space consists of two editing suites with iMac computers (which complement the editing stations available in college computing labs) and a flex space with a wall-mounted television that can be used for meetings, screenings or dressed for shooting.
 All majors and students currently enrolled in film production classes have 24-hour key card access to the Film House.

 Cinestudio, an independent art-house cinema, is located on the Trinity campus.
 Complete with red velvet chairs, a rising gold curtain over the screen, and a balcony, it combines a classic film-going experience with state-of-the-art digital projection.
 The theater is used as a venue for student film screenings as well as the annual Show Your Shorts Festival of Trinity Films.
 Cinestudio also provides volunteer opportunities for students interested in helping with the operation of the theater.